duncombe/netcdf-guidelines/README.md

 **REQUIREMENT**: All IOOS data shall use the netcdf3 interface or the netcdf4-classic interface.

 ### Climate and Forecast and other netCDF Conventions
 Do I include a complete description of each data type or platform type here?
-Mention the compliance checker here or in the next higher section.
+*Yes, we should describe within the scope of this document.
+Depends what we mean by complete. * Mention the compliance checker here or in the next higher section.
 Or, mention it in both.
 Introduce it in the next higher section and then show examples of how it can be run against some of the example data for a specific convention in the lower level section.

 ### Attribute Conventions for Dataset Discovery